Becheler/Dockerfile_for_SpOCK/README.md

 # Dockerfile_for_SpOCK

 Getting SpOCK working in a Docker image for a cross-platform reproducible environment.

-You will need to [install Docker] first.
-The current image size is 1.83 GB (around 8 times lighter than a full Ubuntu distribution), takes less than 10 minutes to build from scratch, and less than 1 minute to download from DockerHub.
+*You will need to [get Docker](https://docs.docker.com/get-docker/) first.
+* The current image size:
+    * is 1.83 GB large (around 8x lighter than a full Ubuntu distribution)
+    * takes less than 10 minutes to build from scratch
+    * takes less than 1 minute to download from DockerHub.

 ### Downloading the pre-built image from DockerHub